 Hanoi, Vietnam (since 2011)

-Due to the geographical position of Vietnam with its long coast line and two big river deltas, the country is seriously affected by climate change and rising sea level.
-Supporting Vietnam in developing and implementing environmental protection strategies is therefore crucial for future generations.
+Due to the geographical position of Vietnam with its long coastline and two big river deltas, the country is seriously affected by climate change and a rising sea level.
+Supporting Vietnam in developing and implementing environmental protection strategies is therefore not only crucial for future generations but relevant for people living in areas already affected by the consequences of a changing global climate.
 HSF cooperates with the Ministry of Natural Resources and Environment (MONRE) as well as the Institute of Strategy and Policy on Natural Resources and Environment (ISPONRE), with the aim of developing national strategies and policies for environmental protection and sustainable green growth.
-HSF also supports the Dragon Institute for Climate Change in Can Tho in its researches on the impacts of climate change in the Mekong Delta.
+Partnering with the Ministry of Planning and Investment (MPI), HSF supports the coordination and reporting on the implementation of the Sustainable Development Goals (SDGs) in Vietnam.

 National and regional policy makers